-Other books by this author that I've reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, Personal, Make Me, "Small Wars", Night School.
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, Personal, Make Me, "Small Wars", Night School, MatchUp

 One of the short stories, it’s technically 17.5 in the publication line-up, and I’m slotting it into the 0.25 chronological line-up in the Jack Reacher thriller series.
 This particular story is about Reacher when he’s 16 in 1977.